Isabel Allende: Career

-From 1959 to 1965, Allende worked with the United Nations Food and Agriculture Organization in Santiago, then in Brussels, and elsewhere in Europe.
+Before writing books, Allende worked with the United Nations Food and Agriculture Organization in Santiago, then in Brussels, and elsewhere in Europe from 1959 to 1965.
 For a short time in Chile, she also had a job translating romance novels from English to Spanish.
 However, she was fired for making unauthorized changes to the dialogue of the heroines to make them sound more intelligent, as well as altering the Cinderella ending to allow the heroines to find more independence and do good in the world.

-Allende's and Frías's daughter Paula was born in 1963; she died in 1992.
-In 1966, Allende again returned to Chile, where her son Nicolás was born that year.